readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 ..
 This page seeks to put out lots of pointers to other articles in the documentation
 .. while giving an introduction that can be read consecutively.
 ..
 TODO:
-.. - More links and references!
+.. - More links and references! (remember the methodology section from a separate PR)
-..
+.. - Tiny screenshots possible?
+It would be nice if examples of features had little screenshots.

 ..
 There are other reasons that we could cover:
 .. - Code: If you write docs as code, you want this
 .. - When you should NOT choose a dedicated documentation CI/CD: You just need a README in your Git repo!
 You need WYSIWYG so badly that you're probably better off with Confluence, GitBook or Google Docs.